-Input $3 \times M$ Conv (100,1,10) - Stride (1,10) $\forall M < 1e6$ - Stride (1,20) $\forall M \geq 1e6$ Conv (50,1,6) - Stride (1,3) $\forall M < 1e6$ - Stride (1,6) $\forall M \geq 1e6$ Maxpool (1,8) Dropout 0.5 Conv (40,1,10) - Stride (1,10) $\forall M < 1e6$ - Stride (1,5) $\forall M \geq 1e6$ Maxpool (1,5) - active for $M \ge 1e6$ Dropout 0.5 Dense 1024 Activation: Conv Layers - PReLU, Dense Layer - ReLU
+Input $3 \times M$ Conv (100,1,10) - Stride (1,10) $\forall M < 1e6$ - Stride (1,20) $\forall M \geq 1e6$ Conv (50,1,6) - Stride (1,3) $\forall M < 1e6$ - Stride (1,6) $\forall M \geq 1e6$ Maxpool (1,8) Dropout 0.5 Conv (40,1,10) - Stride (1,10) $\forall M < 1e6$ - Stride (1,5) $\forall M \geq 1e6$ Maxpool (1,5) - active for $M \ge 1e6$ Dropout 0.5 Dense 1024 Activation: Conv Layers - PReLU, Dense Layer - ReLU fewer layers.
+Our past experience and experiments show that the adoption of the attentional module can outperform deep network architectures and preempt the need for denser networks.
+The ATN module is a hybrid model that combines the benefits of CNN and GRU.
+While the CNN performs 1D convolutions on the embedding vector f to capture the timing relationship of the samples, the GRU extracts the before-after timing dependencies of the samples.
+We consider this as a pivotal step in characterizing and comprehensively extracting the fingerprint features, especially owing to the hopping nature of the BT waveform as it traverses the multipath propagation channel.
+GRU is an efficient form of long short term memory

-Attentional module: We resort to adopting a modified version of attentional mechanism to extract the inter-dependencies in the samples and focus only on the relevant portions of the samples with fewer layers.
-Our experiments show that the adoption of attentional module can outperform deep network architectures and preempt the need for denser networks.
-The ATN module is a hybrid model that combines the benefits of
+Attentional module: We resort to adopting an attentional mechanism to extract the inter-dependencies in the samples and focus only on the relevant portions of the samples with